njteam-udacity/contact_book/templating.md

 # Templating
 Guide on moving static html files into dynamic templates utilizing handlebars.
-This DRY approach to creating html pages will help minimize the number of DOM api calls to interpolate text-to-tempalte and reuse blocks of html code throughout an application.
+This DRY approach to creating html pages will help minimize the number of DOM api calls to interpolate text-to-template and reuse blocks of html code throughout an application.

 ## Resources:
 + [http://handlebarsjs.com/](http://handlebarsjs.com/)